-- Attending the initiative’s required events - a networking event, day-long training session during AACAP’s 65th Annual Meeting
+- Attending the Initiative’s required events - a networking event, day-long training session during AACAP’s Annual Meeting

 - Contacting mentee(s) on a regular basis for the duration of the project activity implementation period, advising and supporting the assigned mentee(s) on the development, execution, and completion of the proposed training project

-- Working with mentee(s) to prepare a brief presentation or report on the training project at the end at AACAP's next Annual Meeting
+- Working with mentee(s) to prepare a brief presentation or report on the training project following AACAP's Annual Meeting

 Mentor Sign-up Form